openlawteam/docs/docs/integration-framework/README.md

       .withStatus(Status.SUCCESS)
       .withMessage("Signature executed with success")

-//If the computation failed for some reason, you can return a failure instead
+// If the computation failed for some reason, you can return a failure instead
-//2.
+// 2.
 Failed response: the output and outputSignature are not mandatory for failed responses
-//When there is no valid signature you can provide empty values for signature and recordLink fields
+// When there is no valid signature you can provide empty values for signature and recordLink fields
-//Make sure the json string has no spaces val emptySignatureOutput = "{\"signerEmail\":\"test@openlaw.io\",\"signature\":\"\",\"recordLink\":\"\"}" ExecuteResponse()
+// Make sure the json string has no spaces val emptySignatureOutput = "{\"signerEmail\":\"test@openlaw.io\",\"signature\":\"\",\"recordLink\":\"\"}" ExecuteResponse()
       .withActionId(request.actionId)